gabrielmocanu/Supermarket/README.md

 # Supermarket
-Simulation of interaction in a supermarket
+Simulations of interaction in a supermarket